garrandall/popular-music-data/tracks/all-good--de-la-soul-chaka-khan.md

 I don't care about what you think you see the thangs you want to know when you look at me
 God knows I done been through and paid my dues
-Can't change how you feel, cause it's - all on you-whoahhha-ohhh-yeah
+Can't change how you feel, cause it's - all on you-whoahhha-oh-yeah

 I wish that, you could be a little bit more upfront